mlinnen/my-keezer/readme.md

 ## Features
 This is a list of actual features the current code base supports.
 Eventually the goals listed above will turn into features here.

+### Current list of features
 * Measure the temperature inside the keezer with two temperature sensors (one at the top and one at the bottom)

-### Current list of features
-* NONE - I am just getting started

 ## Hardware